Weekly Information about Bright Comets (2024 Oct. 5: North)

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)

-Now it is 15.5 mag (July 8, Thomas Lehmann).
-It stays 15 mag for a while.
-In the Northern Hemisphere, it is not observable now, but it will appear in October.
-It locates somewhat low in the Southern Hemisphere.
-But it will become high in autumn.
+Now it is 17.1 mag (Sept.
+13, A. Diepvens).
+It stays 18 mag for a while.
+In the Northern Hemisphere, it stays observable in good condition.
+It stays extremely low in the Southern Hemisphere.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)